-SNELL is an independent non-profit organization that is more thorough and rigorous in its testing.
-Helmets that receive SNELL certification have proven themselves to be safe; however, SNELL certification often adds somewhat to the price of a helmet.
+SNELL is a non-profit, independent organization that is more thorough and rigorous in its testing compared to DOT standards.
+Helmets that receive SNELL certification have proven themselves to withstand impact and fit tests; however, SNELL certification often adds somewhat to the price of a helmet.

 See also: the differences between DOT, ECE, and SNELL.